santhuxx/Movie-explorer/README.md

-# 🎬 MovieMaster - Modern Movie Discovery Platform
+# 🎬 Flickx - Modern Movie Discovery Platform

-**MovieMaster** is a responsive web application that helps users discover movies, manage favorites, and enjoy a personalized movie exploration experience.
+**Flickx** is a responsive web application that helps users discover movies, manage favorites, and enjoy a personalized movie exploration experience.
 Built with modern technologies, it offers a seamless interface for film enthusiasts.

 ---